 Towing A Boat/Trailer With The Model 3

 I’ve included another video below I’ve come across of the Tesla Model 3 being modified and used for towing in the US, this time with a small boat/trailer weighing 600lbs.
 Its a very interesting video of the journey and a record of electrical consumption along the journey.
 However, I believe there is an error with the calculations.

 The owner states his Tesla Model 3 Standard Range Plus normally achieves 190 Watt Hours (Wh) per mile, and towing the car achieved 355 Watt Hours (Wh) per mile.
 However, the EPA stated consumption for the vehicle is 24 kWh per 100 miles (240 Watt Hours (Wh) per mile).
 Hence, I think there has been some confusion with the calcs between miles and kilometres, and that could explain the consumption figure error.

-You will notice that consumption figure when towing is significantly below the other stated figures in the two other videos above.
-However, this is not only a lighter trailer, I also believe the sailing boat to be reasonably aerodynamic, hence that helps to get better range/lower consumption when towing.
+You will notice that the consumption figure when towing is significantly below the other stated figures in the two other videos above.
+However, this is not only a lighter trailer, I also believe the sailing boat to be reasonably aerodynamic, hence helping to get better range/lower consumption when towing.